andreigec/Sudoku-Solver/README.md

 Sudoku-Solver
 =============
-SudokuSolver is an application that solves the sudoku problem.
+SudokuSolver is an application that solves the sudoku game problem.

 Images
 ======